 Parents continually expressed their desire for students to have access to social emotional resources and services.
 They mentioned the need to have scholars held accountable for learning and that they needed the school to assist them with this accountability.
 Parents praised our support services (counseling, intervention, SPED, and ELD) focusing on underperforming students; however, parents did sometimes express confusion on how to access these services.
 Parents expressed that the LEA needed to continue to focus on ways to increase learning opportunities.
 Parents also called for increased academic support, tutoring, and after school hours to meet the needs of specific student groups.
-Parents and students also expressed a desire to see more clubs and extension activities.
+Parents and students also expressed a desire to see more clubs and extension activities as well as continued support for school uniforms.

 Staff feedback for the 22-23 school year centered around a return to tighter, grade level curriculum pacing, strategic vertical teaming, weekly, grade level data evaluations and discussions, and a desire for ongoing, behavioral intervention strategies and support.
-Also communicated was the need for a school-wide technology plan, a new math adoption for grades 4-6, and a school-wide return to AVID strategies in the classroom.
+Staff also expressed the need for setting professional behavior norms with peer interactions and meetings.
+Also communicated was the need for a school-wide technology plan, a new math adoption for grades 4-6, and continued access to quality professional development.